 Note: This 3 day Yosemite itinerary can easily be done in reverse (East to South entrances)

-Spend a few minutes studying this map of Yosemite National Park and its surrounding areas.
+Spend a few minutes studying our interactive itinerary map of Yosemite National Park and its surrounding areas.

 Click on the map, zoom in / out and move around to orientate yourself with the park.

-This is the best way to save time when you actually arrive into Yosemite!
+Learning the local geography is the best way to save time when you actually arrive into Yosemite.

 Where To Stay For Your Yosemite Itinerary